francisfjin/e-commerce-forecasting/index.md

 ![autocorrelation](/images/autocorrelation.png)

 MinMax scaling is performed and fed into the following neural networks for comparison: Vanilla Recurrent NN, LSTM, GRU.
-Overall, the model seems to underestimate the peaks.
+Overall, the model seems to underestimate the peaks but generally does a good job of predicting revenue!

 ![NN](/images/NN.png)